The Mad Gasser of Mattoon

 But the descriptions didn’t match.

-The Kearneys (Sept 1): Aline Kearney awoke unable to move, the air thick with sweetness.
-Outside the window, she caught a glimpse of someone tall, cloaked in dark.
-Her sister choked beside her, legs numb.
+The Kearneys (Sept 1): Aline Kearney awoke unable to move, the air thick with that strange sweetness.
+Outside the window, she caught a glimpse of someone tall, cloaked in dark, while her sister choked beside her, legs numb.

-The Riders (Sept 5): A mother and daughter felt their limbs grow heavy after the gas crept in.
-Neighbors said they saw a figure sprinting away.
+The Riders (Sept 5): A mother and daughter felt their limbs grow heavy after the gas crept in, and neighbors said they saw a figure sprinting away.

 The Cloth (Sept 8): A resident found a rag on the porch.
-Curious, they picked it up, and collapsed moments later.
-Vomiting.
-Muscle weakness.
+Curious, they picked it up, and collapsed moments later with vomiting and muscle weakness.
 Police took the cloth for testing, but nothing conclusive ever came.

 So Who—or What—Was the Mad Gasser?